 How to Install Tongue and Groove Flooring

-Before beginning to install tongue and groove wood flooring, decide whether you want to use a solid or engineered hardwood.
-Solid products will need to be nailed down while engineered hardwood tongue and groove planks require only glue to connect them.
+Before your tongue and groove flooring installation, decide whether you want to use solid or engineered hardwood.
+Solid hardwood will need to be nailed down, while engineered hardwood tongue and groove planks require only glue to connect them.

 With engineered hardwood, you can create a floating floor that’s not actually attached to the base floor of your house and easily install it as a DIY project.
 If you choose to do a floating floor, make sure you put down an underlayment to act as a moisture barrier and prevent your hardwood pieces from expanding or contracting.

 If you are happy with how the pieces aligned, either nail them into place or secure them with an adhesive depending on whether you’re using solid or engineered hardwood.
+It is vital to know how to nail tongue and groove flooring properly, so the nails are hidden.
+Flooring nailers allow you to nail through the groove of the new board into the subfloor, disguising the nail, so it is not visible from the service.
+You can secure the edge of planks that border the room with nails because they will be covered by trim eventually.
 Gluing the joints of your floating floor together will help you avoid any gaps in your hardwood.
-When using glue, be sure to wait for the first row is set before moving on to subsequent rows.
+When using glue, be sure to wait until the first row is set before moving on to subsequent rows.

 For the remaining rows, slide the boards together and then press the tongue firmly into the groove to secure the placement.
 If the boards aren’t attaching easily, use a mallet to tap them until they lock into place.
+You can also use a scrap piece of wood and a hammer.
+Tap gently to avoid causing damage.
 Once the boards are properly in place, nail the solid hardwood down or glue the engineered hardwood together.
 Continue this method for the rest of the rows.

 Try to stagger your rows so that the seams don’t line up.
 When you get to the end of a row, use a tape measure to get an exact measurement of what size piece to cut to fill the remaining floor space.
 On the last row, you might need to make long cuts to get the boards to fit, but the expansion gap should grant you enough space to slide the boards into place.